 Traditional Braces – Parsippany, NJ

 Braces are a wonderful way to enhance the appearance of your smile while also improving your oral and overall health.
 People of all ages can benefit from a properly-aligned smile, and your orthodontist in Parsippany can help you or your child achieve it with traditional orthodontics.
-Whether it is crooked teeth, overcrowding, gaps between teeth, or a bite alignment issue, regular braces are a tried and true solution to help patients see results that will last a lifetime.
-Keep reading to learn more about how metal braces work and how you can schedule a virtual consultation with Dr. DeGeorge today.
+Whether it is crooked teeth, overcrowding, gaps between teeth, or a bite alignment issue, regular braces are a tried-and-true solution to help patients see results that will last a lifetime.
+Keep reading to learn more about how traditional braces in our Parsippany, NJ dental office work and how you can schedule a virtual consultation with Dr. DeGeorge today.

 How Do Traditional Braces Work?